juluahamed/catalog_app/README.md

 - If you are hosting this on a server, set up ufw to allow only necssary ports (like ssh, port 80)

 ## Debugging
-- Application can be accessed at (http://35.154.100.41.xip.io/) and this is because application uses google oauth authentication and it does not approve public ip address as redirect uri.
+- Pubic IP of server is 35.154.100.41, but the application should be accessed at (http://35.154.100.41.xip.io/) and this is because application uses google oauth authentication and it does not approve public ip address as redirect uri.